mlinproduction/mlinproduction.github.io/index.md

 * Hurry up, registration **closes on February 21st, 2020**!
 * The class size will be limited to 20 people.
-While we will try to accommodate everyone interested, we also reserve the right to select students based on their experience level, in order to maximize the chances of a successful learning experience (in groups with similar knowledge).
+While we will try to accommodate everyone interested, we also reserve the right to select students based on their experience level, in order to maximize the chances of a successful learning experience.

 ## Requirements (Important!) <a name="requirements"></a>

-Applicants should have some professional experience with:
+Applicants should have some experience with:
 - Machine Learning
 - Python
 - Unix command line tools

 Students must bring a laptop equipped with:
 - Linux/MacOS